Why PVC (Vinyl) is the Sustainable Roofing Solution

-Vinyl roofs, also known as thermoplastic polyvinyl chloride (PVC) membrane roofing, can improve building energy efficiency while positively impacting the quality of the urban environment.
-The longevity of vinyl roofing membranes – combined with their relatively low use of non-renewable resources, reflectivity, energy efficient characteristics, suitability for green roof assemblies and recyclability – make them the sustainable choice among commercial roofing systems.
-The reflectance, emittance and/or solar reflectance index criteria for LEED, ENERGY STAR, Green Globes, and California’s Title 24 can all be met through the use of a reflective vinyl roofing membrane.
+In addition to building resilience and improving the quality of the urban environment, the long service life of PVC roofing membranes – combined with recyclability, relatively low use of non-renewable resources, inherent energy efficient characteristics, and suitability for green roof assemblies – make them the sustainable choice among commercial roofing systems.

-- RECYCLABILITY – Manufacturing scrap from vinyl roofing membrane has long been recycled into new accessory roofing products.
-But vinyl is the only commercial, sustainable roofing material that is being recycled at the end of decades of service life into the feedstock to make new membranes.
+- RECYCLABILITY – Manufacturing scrap from PVC roofing membrane has long been recycled into new accessory roofing products.
+But PVC is the only commercial, sustainable roofing material that is being recycled at the end of decades of service life into the feedstock to make new membranes.

-- LOW EMBODIED ENERGY – When compared to other roofing materials, less energy is needed to produce the raw material vinyl and process it into the end product.
+- LOW EMBODIED ENERGY – When compared to other commercial roofing materials, less energy is needed to produce the PVC resin and process it into the end product.
 Most alternatives have far more embodied energy.

-- COMPRISED OF RENEWABLE RAW MATERIALS – 57% of vinyl resin is derived from salt.
-Less oil is consumed to produce vinyl than in the production of base materials for any other single-ply roofing membrane.
+- COMPRISED OF RENEWABLE RAW MATERIALS – 57% of PVC resin is derived from salt.
+Less oil is consumed to produce PVC than in the production of base materials for any other single-ply roofing membrane.

 References & News

 Why We Need Cool Roofs for a Warming World [8.7 MB]

 Sika Sarnafil’s Roof Recycling Program Proves Win-win for Business Owners & Environment

 Elementary School Roof Scores an A+ For Sustainability